LabKey/gradlePlugin/README.md

 [LabKey documentation](https://www.labkey.org/Documentation/wiki-page.view?name=gradleModules) for more information.

 ## Release Notes
+### version 1.10.7
+*Released*: TBD
+(Earliest compatible LabKey version: 20.3)
+* Do not add projects to dedupe configuration dependency if they have buildFromSource=false

 ### version 1.10.6
 *Released*: 19 May 2019
 (Earliest compatible LabKey version: 20.3)